 Luis Oliván for example uses 100% Chardonnay in the aforementioned Bespén Blanco to make the most of its fresh, dry, crispiness and to reflect the Alsace-like landscape of the lower Pyrenees.
 It is an expression of Luis’ techniques and of the vineyards where the grape is grown.
 In short, it’s an expression of Spain.

-At Simply Spanish Wine, we are constantly banging on about how Spain is full of innovative producers making wines that reflect the regions in which they are working.
+As Spanish wine lovers, we are constantly banging on about how Spain is full of innovative producers making wines that reflect the regions in which they are working.
 Bespén Blanco does that perfectly and, for me, is as good a reason as any to think of Chardonnay as a truly Spanish grape.

 And by the end of the bottle, my friend thoroughly agreed.